aviral-dot/reail-time-dynamic-price-updation-project/README.md

-🐳 Dockerized Setup — Containerized Microservices Architecture This project leverages a fully Dockerized microservices architecture to orchestrate and manage each component of the real-time price prediction pipeline.
+🐳 Dockerized Setup — Containerized Microservices Architecture<br>
+This project leverages a fully Dockerized microservices architecture to orchestrate and manage each component of the real-time price prediction pipeline.
 Docker ensures a consistent, reproducible environment for both local development and production deployments.
 Each major service—Kafka, Spark, MongoDB, frontend/backend UI, monitoring stack—is encapsulated within its own container and coordinated using docker-compose.

 You can bring the entire system up with a single command: